samIronhack/FinalProject/README.md

 Over all we can see that ll NEONIC pesticides combined effect the size of colonies with 0.19, the price per lb with 0.28 and the productionvalue with 0.24.

 Suprising is however is that the use of these pesticides seems to be positively influencing the total production, the total stock and the number of colonies.
 This can however be explained by human efforts of re polulaton bee colonies and "cultivating" more bees to counter the effects and therfore changing the data.
-The negative effects of pesticides can be seen in the average yield per colony which mainly shows negative correlation (very small though)
+The negative effects of pesticides can however be seen in the average yield per colony which mainly shows negative correlation (very small though)

-NEONIC pesticedes although not the main culprit in effecting bee populations and honey production are defenitly an influencial factor.
+NEONIC pesticedes although not the main culprit in effecting bee populations and honey production are defenitly an influencial factor but are countered by human influence.